 Fuel prices in the UK have risen sharply since late February 2026, and they remain at their highest point in over two years.
 The conflict in the Middle East has disrupted the flow of oil and liquefied natural gas (LNG) through the Strait of Hormuz - a narrow waterway that carries roughly 20% of the world's energy supply.
-A ceasefire in early April briefly eased wholesale costs, but with the Strait still effectively closed and peace talks stalled, pump prices have barely fallen.
+A ceasefire in early April briefly eased wholesale costs, and shipping through the Strait has since recovered significantly, with Saudi exports reaching 90% of pre-war levels and US-Iran talks progressing.

 The full impact of the oil price spike is showing up at UK forecourts.
 Here is what a typical 55 litre fill-up costs now compared to before the conflict began.